learningequality/studio-docs/docs/make_inclusive_content.rst

 Timed text captions are essential to opening up a world of information for persons with hearing loss or literacy needs by making the readable equivalent of audio content available to them in a synchronized manner.
 Globally hearing loss affects about 10% of the population to some degree.
 It causes disability in 5% (360 to 538 million) and moderate to severe disability in 124 million people.
 Timed text captions also be helpful for learners whose native languages are languages other than the primary language of the media or who have cognitive conditions that benefit from visual.

 Text caption files start with the text version of a video's spoken content and any non-spoken audio that is important to understanding the context of the video, such as [BUZZER], [LAUGHTER], or [THUNDER].
 If you created your video using a script, you have a great start on creating the text caption file.
 Simply review the recorded video and update the script as needed.
 Proper editing should maintain both the original meaning, content, and essential vocabulary.
-Text captions can be uploaded to YouTube along with the video to create a timed text file in `SubRip (SRT) format <https://en.wikipedia.org/wiki/SubRip#SubRip_text_file_format>`_.
-Otherwise, you will need to create the timed text caption file yourself or engage someone to do it.
-There are many companies that will create timed text captions (captions that synchronize the text with the video using time codes) for a fee.

-If you choose to create your own timed text caption files yourself, you must follow these guidelines.
+To create your own timed text caption files yourself, you must follow these guidelines.

 * Each caption frame should not be on screen for less than three seconds.
 * Each caption frame must not be on screen for less than two seconds.